blues/app-accelerators/42-cellular-smoke-detector-retrofit/README.md

 <img src="images/notehub_events.png"/>
 </p>

-## Blues Wireless Community
+## Blues Community

-We’d love to hear about you and your project on the [Blues Wireless Community Forum](https://discuss.blues.io/)!
+We’d love to hear about you and your project on the [Blues Community Forum](https://discuss.blues.io/)!

 ## Additional Resources